corda/corda/docs/source/design/versioning/contract-versioning.md

 - Define the concept of "CorDapp identity" useful when flows or contracts are coded against third-party contracts.
 - Evolve states from the HashConstraint or the Whitelist constraint (addressed in a separate design).
 - Publishing And Distribution of applications to nodes.
+- Contract constraints, package ownership, or any operational concerns.

 ## Issues considered but postponed for a future version of corda